-The French-inspired cuisine served in the elegant waterfront eateries of St Lucia is as spectacular as the surroundings, which is high praise considering the island’s spectacular natural beauty.
+The French-inspired cuisine served in the elegant waterfront eateries of St Lucia is as spectacular as the surroundings.
+This is high praise considering the island’s spectacular natural beauty.

 Classic St Lucian dishes such as roast conch in a yam basket can be enjoyed against the stunning backdrop of the Pitons

-The award-winning dining scene on the tiny British isle of Anguilla has transformed from ‘culinary backwater to gastronomic paradise’ in recent years, satisfying the palates of the jetset subset who holiday here.
+The award-winning dining scene on the tiny British isle of Anguilla has rapidly transformed from ‘culinary backwater to gastronomic paradise’, satisfying the palates of the jetset subset who holiday here.

-For an island of its size, there is a surprisingly large variety of cuisine on offer, ranging from some of the finest Italian and French food to five-star beach shacks serving freshly-caught grilled lobster and crayfish dripping with buttery sauces crafted from old family recipes.
+For an island of its small size, there is a surprisingly large variety of cuisine on offer, ranging from some of the finest Italian and French food to five-star beach shacks serving freshly-caught grilled lobster and crayfish dripping with buttery sauces.

-A thriving street food culture, however, is a mainstay of the island’s authenticity and local charm.
-Beachside barbecues and roadside carts cook up traditional local flavours such as an assortment of deep-fried fritters, soursop – also known as prickly custard apple - and Anguilla Johnny Cakes.
+A thriving street food scene, however, is a mainstay of the island’s local culture and charm.
+Beachside barbecues and roadside carts cook up traditional local flavours such as deep-fried fritters, soursop – also known as prickly custard apple - and Anguilla Johnny Cakes.